Why is completing a Doppler assessment important?

 The test will be explained to you by the clinician.
 This will ensure you understand the results.
 If you have any worries at any time before or during the test do not be afraid to ask.

-The test will take about 30-45 minutes.
+The test will take about 10-30 minutes.
 To get the best results you will be asked to lie as flat and still as possible until the test is complete.
+The duration of the whole assessment can take up to an hour.

 If you have a wound on your leg or foot the clinician will cover and protect it for the test.